José Clemente Orozco: Life

 In 1916, Orozco, disappointed by the review he received in Mexico about his art, went to the United States.
 Four years later Orozco came back to Mexico City and began working as a cartoonist.
 In July 1923, Orozco begun to work on his first mural project aided by Vasconcelos, he participated in the revolutionary war and his paintings reflected his view on the dark essence of the war.

 With Diego Rivera, he was a leader of the artist movement known as Mexican Muralism.
 An important distinction he had from Rivera was his darker view of the Mexican Revolution.
 While Rivera was a bold, optimistic figure, touting the glory of the revolution, Orozco was less comfortable with the bloody toll the social movement was taking.
-Orozco is known as one of the 'Big Three' muralists along with Diego Rivera and David Alfaro Siqueiros.
+Orozco is known as one of the "Big Three" muralists along with Diego Rivera and David Alfaro Siqueiros.
 All three artists, as well as the painter Rufino Tamayo, experimented with fresco on large walls, and elevated the art of the mural.

 Between 1922 and 1924, Orozco painted the murals Maternity, Man in Battle Against Nature, Christ Destroys His Cross, Destruction of the Old Order, The Aristocrats, The Trench and The Trinity at the National Preparatory School.
 Some of the murals were destroyed by Orozco himself, and later repainted.
 Others were vandalized by conservative students and practically destroyed.
 Thus, Orozco had to repaint many of them when he came back to the School in 1926.
 In 1925, he painted the mural Omniscience at Mexico City's House of Tiles.
 The following year, he painted a mural at the Industrial School in Orizaba, Veracruz.

-Between 1927 and 1934 Orozco lived in the USA.
-Even after the fall of the stock market in 1929, his works were still in demand.
+Between 1927 and 1934, Orozco lived in the United States.
+Even after the stock market crash in 1929, his works were still in demand.
 From March to June 1930, at the invitation of the Pomona College Art Department, he painted what he noted was the "first fresco painted outside the country by a painter of the Contemporary Mexican School".
-The fresco, Prometheus (Prometeo del Pomona College), on the wall of a Pomona's Frary Dining Hall, was direct and personal at a time when murals were expected to be decorous and decorative, and has been called the first "modern" fresco in the United States.
+The fresco, Prometheus (Prometeo del Pomona College), on the wall of Pomona's Frary Dining Hall, was direct and personal at a time when murals were expected to be decorous and decorative and have been called the first "modern" fresco in the United States.